rmolinari/thesis_1999/1999_thesis.typ

 The basic modules are combined in much the same way as we used in #chapRef(2) with a tree.
 However, there is a very important difference.

-In #chapRef(2) a cycle could act infinitely often without being reset by bouncing back and forth between states 1 and~2, or between states 4 and~5.
-It was important in that construction that such infinite action was not accompanied by any enumerations into or out of the sets under construction.
+In #chapRef(2) a cycle could act infinitely often without being reset: it could bounce back and forth between states 1 and~2, or between states 4 and~5.
+It was important in that construction that such infinite action was not accompanied by any enumerations into or out of the sets
+// p.40
+under construction.
 The proof of #lemmaRef(<lemma2.21>) depended on this fact: after a cycle is reset for the last time it can only cause finitely much enumeration.
 In the preset construction, however, this is not true.
 A cycle returning infinitely often